lleger/Rails-3-jQuery/README.md

 Pull Requests
 =============
 I'm sure there are a lot of ways this can be done better, so if you make changes please send me a pull request.

-Bash
-====
-At first, I wrote this as a bash script, called `rails3jquery.sh`, which I've left here for posterity.
-You can read more about it in `README-bash.md`.
-However, less than six hours later I trashed this inefficient script for a Rails template, which is a much better system.